sonic-net/SONiC/doc/qos/dynamically-headroom-calculation.md

 The flow is like the following:

 1. Look up in `APPL_DB`, check whether there has already been a profile corresponding to the new `cable length` and `speed` tuple.
 If yes, return the entry.
+2. Call lua plugin to calculate the headroom information based on the parameters and the well-known formula.
-2. Create a profile based on the well-known formula and insert it to the `APPL_DB.BUFFER_PROFILE` table.
+3. Create a profile based on the calculated headroom information and insert it to the `APPL_DB.BUFFER_PROFILE` table.
-3. The `BufferOrch` will consume the update in `APPL_DB.BUFFER_PROFILE` table and call SAI to create a new profile.
+4. The `BufferOrch` will consume the update in `APPL_DB.BUFFER_PROFILE` table and call SAI to create a new profile.

 ![Flow](headroom-calculation-images/allocate-profile.png "Figure 2: Allocate a New Profile")